hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Exceeded all the dances made in France;
 >
-> 'I was danced at foreign courts, and at our own,
+> It was danced at foreign courts, and at our own,
 >
 > In every clime where England e'er was known.
 >